canonical/ubuntu-for-developers-docs/docs/howto/go-use.md

 Create a file to debug called `main.go` in a new folder where you have initialised a Go module.
 This program is intended to calculate the average value from an array of integers.
-However, there is a bug in the for-loop that needs to be investigated:
+However, there is a bug in the `for` loop that needs to be investigated:

 ```{code-block} go
 :caption: `main.go`